- Enter a field expected to add 35,000+ jobs

 Over 100,000 Career Step students can't be wrong.
-Choose Career Step, and graduate with the skills you need to start working right away.
+Choose Career Step, and graduate with the skills and experience you need to start working right away.
 Career Step offers:

-- Affordable tuition – With Career Step Pharmacy Technician training, you can develop the expertise you need to excel in your new field for only $1,995.
+- Affordable tuition – With Career Step Pharmacy Technician (ASHP) training, you can develop the expertise you need to excel in your new field for only $2,999.

 - Preparation for a rapidly growing career – Pharmacy technician employment is expected to grow by 9%, or over 35,000 new jobs, by 2024, offering you lots of opportunities.

-- Training to excel in the workforce – With job-focused training and externships through Walgreens and CVS Pharmacy, Career Step students are prepared to earn national certification and start working right after graduation.
+- Training to excel in the workforce – With job-focused training and externships through Walgreens and CVS Pharmacy.

 Choose Career Step for the quality education you need to secure a successful healthcare career as a pharmacy technician.